kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/00-Overview.md

 - identifying cognitive risks that amplify technical vulnerabilities,
 - defining detection signals for LLM-driven cognitive drift,
 - providing mitigation strategies across all system layers,
-- formalizing a vocabulary for human–AI failure modes.
+- formalizing a vocabulary for human-AI failure modes.

 The initial scope includes CV-01 and CV-02.
 Further vulnerabilities will be developed collaboratively by the OWASP community.